cjnankervis/Re-Climate/Validation/Readme.md

 # SEASONAL CLIMATE FORECAST VALIDATION
 ## Company ceased trading in June 2023.
 Limited data supplied for review only.
 No liability accepted.

-<b>Re-Climate<sup>TM</sup> forecasts referenced to current-day equivalent climate mean, so may indicate a bias when compared to other models</b>
+<b>Re-Climate<sup>TM</sup> forecasts are referenced to current-day equivalent climate means, and so may indicate a cooler/ drier when compared to other models.</b>

 # WINTER 2024 PRECIPITATION OUTLOOKS
 ## MONTH 1 (3 to 8 WEEKS)